-Unfortunately, the majority of puppy-proofing guides stop there.
-But providing a safe, secure home for your new addition goes well beyond their physical safety.
+Unfortunately, the majority of puppy-proofing checklists stop there.
+But providing a safe, secure home for your new puppy goes well beyond their physical safety.

-In this comprehensive guide to owning a new puppy, we also cover the emotion, mental and health aspects of your new puppy’s safety.
-A well-thought out, all-inclusive plan results in successful bonding for puppy and family.
+In this comprehensive puppy proofing guide, we also cover the emotion, mental and health aspects of your new puppy’s safety.
+A well-thought-out, all-inclusive plan results in successful bonding for puppy and family.

 This guide is a manual for new owners, plus a go-to reference after your puppy is all grown-up.
 Areas covered include:

-From Samoyeds to Saint Bernards; Bullmastiffs to Bernese Mountain Dogs; and Pinchers to Poodles, large breed puppies present additional challenges solely due to their size.
+From Samoyeds to Saint Bernards; Bullmastiffs to Bernese Mountain Dogs; and Pinchers to Poodles, large breed dogs present additional challenges solely due to their size.

 The average household has over 50 toxic chemicals.
 The majority are found in cleaning products.
 Most can be deadly if consumed.